Thiago Alves (fighter)

-Thiago Alves ([tʃiˈaɡu ˈawvis]; born 3 October 1983) is a Brazilian bare-knuckle fighter and former mixed martial artist.
+Thiago Alves ([tʃiˈaɡu ˈawvis]; born 3 October 1983) is a Brazilian former bare-knuckle fighter and former mixed martial artist.
 A 27-fight veteran of the Ultimate Fighting Championship, he competed in the promotion from 2005 until 2019.
 Aside from being a professional fighter, Alves has been a striking coach at the American Top Team since 2017.

 Background

 Born and raised in Fortaleza, Brazil, Alves began training in Muay Thai at the age of 15 in order to get in better shape before transitioning to mixed martial arts at the age of 17.
 Alves won his first MMA bout as an amateur at just 15 years old, defeating a 25-year-old competitor by unanimous decision.
 At 19, Alves relocated from Brazil to Coconut Creek, Florida to train full-time at the prestigious American Top Team camp.